 Bluehost offers daily backups on all plans, however, this is offered on a courtesy basis.
 What that means is that backups aren't guaranteed, so you should either use a backup tool like Codeguard (which Bluehost offers as an add-on) or find other ways to backup your site.

 Bluehost's Performance Reviewed

 To make sure that our speed stats are correct and accurate records of Bluehost's speed, we purchased a shared hosting plan and set it up with our testing tools.
 Over our monitoring period, we recorded an average speed of 461ms. (response speeds are much lower within the US and Europe, however, we took global locations into consideration before reaching our average score).
 But response time isn't the only indication of speed, so we checked out average load speed as well.
 Over our monitoring period, we calculated an average page load speed of 1258ms, which is higher than most of the hosts that we've reviewed.
 In fact, if we were to make a list, Bluehost would certainly make the top half.
-Of course, the top spot would be held by A2 hosting, and if you'd like to see how Bluehost and A2 hosting stack up in our rankings, you only have to click.
+Of course, the top spot would be held by A2 Hosting, and if you'd like to see how Bluehost and A2 Hosting stack up in our rankings, you can check out our comparison right here.

 To accomplish this, we used a tool called Load Impact to see how well our site would perform during traffic spikes.
 We sent about 100 virtual users to our site, and we were pleased to see that the speed we recorded remained stable.
 What does this mean for the user?
 It's unlikely that Bluehost's speed would make you lose visitors— the servers are fast, and speed remains stable even during traffic spikes.